thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 As soon as you appear in the Edit mode, click the small button three-rectangles "Manage layouts" in the upper left corner of the Dashboard window.
 It opens the small window for layouts' control.

-{% include images-gallery.html imageCollection="layouts" preview="false" %}
+{% include images-gallery.html imageCollection="layouts" %}

 _The Main layout_ is the one which you're managing now.
 Basically, it's your dashboard.
 If you click the big blue square button named "Main", the Layout settings window will open.